VPGTrans: Transfer Visual Prompt Generator across LLMs: Customizing New MLLMs with Any LLMs

-Above we thoroughly certify the efficacy of our proposed VPGTrans approach for higher efficient transfer of VPG.
-In this section, we illustrate how to apply the VPGTrans framework for VPG transfer to customize new VL-LLMs with any LLMs.
-We representatively demonstrate the building of two novel VL-LLMs: VL-LLaMA and VL-Vicuna.
+Above, we thoroughly certify the efficacy of our proposed VPGTrans approach for higher efficient transfer of VPG.
+In this section, we illustrate how to apply the VPGTrans framework for VPG transfer to customize new MLLMs with any LLMs.